igrishaev/pg2/README.md

   name text not null
 );

-begin;
+BEGIN;

 insert into test_users (name) values ('Ivan');
 insert into test_users (name) values ('Huan');
 insert into test_users (name) values ('Juan');

-commit;
+COMMIT;
 ~~~

-Pay attention to the following features.
+Pay attention to the following points.

 - A single file might have as many SQL expressions as you want.
 There is no need
   to separate them with magic comments like `--;;` as Migratus requires.
 The
   whole file is executed in a single query.
 Use the standard semicolon at the
   end of each expression.

 - There is no a hidden transaction management.
-Transactions are up to you:
+Transactions are up to you: they
-  everything is explicit!
-Above, we wrap tree `INSERT` expressions into a
+  are explicit!
+Above, we wrap tree `INSERT` queries into a single
   transaction.
 You can use save-points, rollbacks, or whatever you want.
 Note
-  that not all expressions can be inside a transaction.
-Say, the `CREATE TABLE`
+  that not all expressions can be in a transaction.
+Say, the `CREATE TABLE` one
-  one cannot and thus is out from the transaction scope.
+  cannot and thus is out from the transaction scope.

-For granular transaction control, split your complex transaction on two or three
+For granular transaction control, split your complex changes on two or three
-files named like:
+files named like this:

 ```
 # direct parts